 Searching for the perfect horse can be time consuming, but the following tips should help you streamline the process and reduce the likelihood of wasted journeys to view unsuitable equines:

 Be realistic about what you are capable of handling and riding.
 Don’t start looking for a horse to bring on if really you need one that’s more established.
 ‘Overhorsing’ is a common, and often costly, mistake, no matter what your level of riding is.
 It doesn’t take much to give your confidence a knock, so don’t be tempted to take on too much.

 It sounds simple, but read the advert thoroughly and make sure you don’t miss anything.
 Look out for phrases like ‘not a novice ride’ and don’t waste time ringing owners about horses that aren’t suitable or are priced over your budget.

 While reading the advert look out for what’s missing from it.
 Ask yourself, why does the ad not say ‘no vices’ or ‘100% catch, box, shoe’?
 Note these down to ask the owner about if you decide to ring them.

-If you’ve seen a horse advertised that you’re interested in, ring the seller and ask plenty of questions before hopping in your car to view it.
+If you’ve seen a horse advertised that you’re interested in, ring the seller and ask appropriate questions to help you decide if it is worth going to view the horse.
 It might well be ‘the one’ but by asking the right questions you can avoid a wasted journey and get a feel for whether the seller is genuine.

-When you ring it’s worth trying to find out more about:
+When you ring the seller it’s worth trying to find out more about: